 Teaching English in Thailand

 How to Find a Job on a 10 Day Job Search

 Golden Stupa at the Grand Palace in Bangkok, Thailand

-The best way to get a teaching job is to get on a plane, fly to Bangkok, and search once you are there.
+In my experience, the best way to get a teaching job is to get on a plane, fly to Bangkok, and search once you are there.
 This can seem intimidating.
 Many worry that they will arrive with a tight budget and not find work.

 It is a logical fear, but unfounded.
-If you are a native English speaker and have a college degree in any subject, along with a TEFL certificate (which can optionally be obtained in Thailand in a month or so), you can get a job in ten days.
+If you are a native English speaker and have a college degree in any subject, along with a TEFL certificate (which can optionally be obtained in Thailand in a month or so), you can get a job in 10 days.
 Just follow the steps below.

 - 4. College transcripts.
 Some employers ask for university transcripts.
 Request these before leaving home and pack several copies.
 As with all paperwork, it does not hurt to have scanned images on a memory stick or in backed up to your email account.

 Tell them you are applying for English teaching jobs.
 Ask them NOT to date the letter (so you can use it for a long time) and to include an address, phone number, and email address.